An Ghaeltacht GAA

 An Ghaeltacht is a Gaelic Athletic Association club in Corca Dhuibhne, County Kerry.
-In 2025, the club won the Kerry Intermediate Football Championship.
+In 2026, the club won the All-Ireland Intermediate Club Football Championship having previously won the 2025 Kerry Intermediate Football Championship.

 They also compete in the West Kerry Football Championship, Division 2 of the Kerry County League and the annual All Ireland Comórtas Peile na Gaeltachta.

 History

-CLG na Gaeltachta, or simply An Ghaeltacht, was founded in 1930 and covers the Gaeltacht (Irish-speaking) area of Corca Dhuibhne or the Dingle Peninsula apart from the town of Dingle itself.
+CLG na Gaeltachta, or simply An Ghaeltacht, was founded in 1933 and covers the Gaeltacht (Irish-speaking) area of Corca Dhuibhne or the Dingle Peninsula apart from the town of Dingle itself.
+Lios Póil and An Clochán also have their own GAA clubs.